Harsha2614/Harsha2614/README.md

 ---

-### 💡 Engineer’s Quote

-> *“Engineering is not about knowing all the answers — it’s about asking the right questions and building reliable solutions.”*
+ *“Engineering is not about knowing all the answers — it’s about asking the right questions and building reliable solutions.”*

----

 <div align="center">
   <img src="https://raw.githubusercontent.com/mayhemantt/mayhemantt/Update/svg/Bottom.svg"/>